-Sacred Scripture gives us the bare essentials regarding Jesus' agony and Passion, but the mystic, Blessed Anne Catherine Emmerich, who lived from 1774 to 1824, helps us reflect on Christ's agony and imagine its true horror.
+Holy Scripture gives us the bare essentials regarding Jesus' agony in the Garden, but the mystic, Blessed Anne Catherine Emmerich, who lived from 1774 to 1824, helps us imagine its true horror.

-It was here, on Mount Olivet, that Adam and Eve took refuge when driven out of Paradise to wander homeless on earth, and they had wept and bewailed themselves in this very grotto....He [Jesus] fell on his face, overwhelmed with unspeakable sorrow, and all the sins of the world displayed themselves before him, under countless forms and in all their real deformity.
+Alas, this small cavern appeared to contain the awful picture of all the sins which had been or were to be committed from the fall of Adam, to the end of the world, and of the punishment they deserved.
+It was here, on Mount Olivet, that Adam and Eve took refuge when driven out of Paradise to wander homeless on earth, and they had wept and bewailed themselves in this very grotto. ...
+He [Jesus] fell on his face, overwhelmed with unspeakable sorrow, and all the sins of the world displayed themselves before him, under countless forms and in all their real deformity.
 He took them all upon himself, and in his prayer offered his own adorable Person to the justice of his Heavenly Father, in payment for so awful a debt.
-But Satan...filled with diabolical joy at the sight of them, let loose his fury against Jesus..."Art thou prepared to satisfy for all these sins?"...When the huge mass of iniquities, like the waves of a fathomless ocean, had passed over his soul, Satan brought forward innumerable temptations, as he had formerly done in the desert...He reproached him with the faults of his disciples, the scandals which they had caused, ....He reproached Jesus with having been the cause of the massacre of the innocents, as well as the sufferings of his parents in Egypt, with not having saved John the Baptist from death...
-In one word Satan, in the hopes of causing Jesus to waiver, suggested to him every thought by which he would have tempted, at the hour of death, an ordinary mortal ...for it was hidden from him that Jesus was the Son of God.
+But Satan...filled with diabolical joy at the sight of them, let loose his fury against Jesus..."Art thou prepared to satisfy for all these sins?"...When the huge mass of iniquities, like the waves of a fathomless ocean, had passed over his soul, Satan brought forward innumerable temptations, as he had formerly done in the desert...He reproached him with the faults of his disciples, the scandals which they had caused, ....
+He reproached Jesus with having been the cause of the massacre of the innocents, as well as the sufferings of his parents in Egypt, with not having saved John the Baptist from death...
+In one word Satan, in the hopes of causing Jesus to waiver, suggested to him every thought by which he would have tempted, at the hour of death, an ordinary mortal ... for it was hidden from him that Jesus was the Son of God.